 They will not grant an annulment for what they determine to be a valid marriage.

-Consult a S. Carolina state lawyer to determine how to obtain a secular/state annulment.
+Consult a Texas state lawyer to determine how to obtain a secular/state annulment.
 This is the Catholic Answer section.
 Obtaining an annulment in the Catholic Church has nothing to do with secular/state law except to the extent that the couple seeking an annulment in The Catholic Church must first obtain a Decree of Divorce from the state.